artlantis/MagentoTutorial/Tutorial - Intro & First Extension/README.md

 	    </models>
 	</global>

 You're adding the `<weblog_resource />` tag, which is the value of the `<resourceModel />` tag you just setup.
-The value of` <class />` is the base name that all your resource modes will have, and should be named with the following format
+The value of` <class />` is the base name that all your resource models will have, and should be named with the following format

 	Packagename_Modulename_Model_Resource

 So, we have a configured resource, let's try loading up some Model data.
-Change your action to look like the following
+Change your action to look like the following:

 <!-- language: lang-php -->